 Even that most of the people don't know any name of the Ancient Mayan Gods there is some people that as children heard prayers to Chak, the god of rain.
 This makes a big difference in the community for the ancient beliefs are almost totally gone.
 This woman related the history of how her grandmother and her relatives used to pray to Chak for rain so the fields could grow strong and tall.
 She also mentions how her grandmother used to teach to children how to speak Maya, she says that as those boys grew they got more involves in the Spanish speakin community.

 She was asked if what she thought about the mayan people who have to learn Spanish in order to go to school or to get a job.
 She said that she was ok with that because if they learn Spanish they could have access to an education, and maybe they could become a profesionist, what is what all mothers want for their children, to succed in live, then the children could be thankfull to their mothers and family.
+It is admirable that she thinks this way, she as a mothers wants the best for her kids and she beliefs that they deserve the best no matter what language they speak.
+She as other people in the town did't know much else about the Mayan gods, she expressed that she was a catholic, and that she has never prayed to any other god besides Jesuscristh.

 This woman mentions that she has always been a catholic and she doesn't believe in any other god, but she has heard a conversation about the Ancient Mayan Gods.
 She on the contrary to the first woman thinks that Mayan people shouldn't have the necessity to learn to speak Spanish to go to school or to get a job.
 She has been object of racism agaist people who speak maya.